 Whatever the most impressive features of the PC are, those need to be in the main picture.
 That’s the one that catches buyers’ eyes.

-The photo should highlight the cool RGB lights, the multi-colored thumbscrews, and the lighted cables, if applicable.
+If applicable, the photo should highlight the cool RGB lights, the multi-colored thumbscrews, and the lighted cables.
 Additional photos should show the PC from different angles, feature close-ups of some of the smaller components and extra features, and point out any flaws.

 You should also be honest and include photos of any less-than-perfect aspects of your gaming PC.

-This way, you’ll cut down on the number of return requests you’ll get from buyers claiming, “There wasn’t any mention of a crack in the case!”
+This way, you’ll reduce the number of return requests you’ll get from buyers claiming, “There wasn’t any mention of a crack in the case!”

 Here are a few other things to remember about pictures: